BaileyJames/hotbeans-web/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> To deploy the site, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Viewing

+You can also view this site live, at https://baileyj.tech/hotbeans